Tutorial

 print("%.100f" % t)

-Now that we’ve seen how to speed up the performance of the Python scripts by using Cython, let’s apply this to Raspberry Pi (RPi).
+Now that we’ve seen how to speed up the performance of the Python scripts by using Cython, let’s apply this to the Raspberry Pi (RPi).

-Accessing Raspberry Pi from PC
+Accessing Raspberry Pi from a PC

 The interface of the application is as seen below.
-It accepts a range of IPv4 addresses to search for, and returns the information for active devices.
+It accepts a range of IPv4 addresses to search for and returns the information for active devices.

 image

 You need to enter the range of IPv4 addresses in your local network.
 If you do not know the range, just issue the ipconfig command in Windows (or ifconfig in Linux) to know your PC IPv4 address (as shown in the figure below).
-In my case, the IPv4 address assigned to the Wi-Fi adapter of my PC is 192.168.43.177 and the subnet mask is 255.255.255.0.
+In my case, the IPv4 address assigned to the Wi-Fi adapter of my PC is 192.168.43.177, and the subnet mask is 255.255.255.0.
 This means that the range of IPv4 addresses in the network is from 192.168.43.1 to 192.168.43.255.
 According to the figure, the IPv4 address 192.168.43.1 is assigned to the gateway.
 Note that the last IPv4 address in the range, 192.168.43.255, is reserved for broadcast messages.
 Thus, the range to search should start from 192.168.43.2 and end at 192.168.43.254.

 image